Commemorative Coins by Ron Drzewucki – Modern Coin Wholesale …..

 Washington ran the Tuskegee Institute according to his vision of economic and industrial self-improvement until his death in 1915.
 About 30 years later, a former student of his named S.J.
 Phillips developed a plan to purchase Washington’s Virginia birthplace as a memorial and educational center.
 Working with Washington’s daughter Portia, the two advocated the production of a commemorative coin to fund these efforts.

-Together with the disappointing financial chicanery of Phillips and Pittman, these factors made sure that a great coin like the Booker T. Washington commemorative half dollar almost put an end to the Classic Commemorative series.
+Together with the disappointing financial chicanery of Phillips and Pittman, these factors made sure that a great coin like the Booker T. Washington commemorative coins half dollar almost put an end to the Classic commemorative coins series.

 The Carver / Washington Commemorative Half Dollar (1951-54)